Air Europe: End

 At the end of the first week of March 1991 ILG and all of its UK-based subsidiaries entered administration resulting in 4,000 job losses.
 Many of the aircraft operated by Air Europe and Air Europe Express were impounded, leaving a large number of passengers stranded at airports.
 The Airlines of Europe conglomerate quickly unravelled, with Norway Airlines following its former UK-based parent into liquidation.

 Hans Rudolf Wöhrl, NFD's founder and original majority shareholder, bought back the stake he had sold to ILG from the administrators, thereby saving NFD.
 Air Europa survived the collapse and successfully established itself as one of the leading charter and scheduled operators in Spain.
 Air Europe Italy became one of the leading independent Spanish airlines following ILG's failure.
-Most of the Spanish and Italian sister airlines' aircraft retained the UK carrier's livery (paintwork) for a few years.
+Most of the Spanish and Italian sister airlines' aircraft retained the UK carrier's livery for a few years.

 Causes of collapse

 The main causes leading to the collapse of ILG and its UK-based subsidiaries, including Air Europe and Air Europe Express, were: